lewagon/dotfiles/04-Front-End/08-Product-Design-Sprint/README.md

 ## `02-User-journey`

-There is always **one** user journey at the heart of a product.
-For Airbnb, it's the user journey to book a flat. **What about yours?** To kill frictions, a good journey should have 5 views max, no more (**this is mandatory!**).
+There is always **one core user journey** at the heart of a product.
+For Airbnb, it's the user journey to book a flat. **What about yours?** To kill frictions, a good journey should have 5 views max, **no more**.

-For each page, what do you want your user to do?
-How he/she is supposed to understand that, depending on the info you display?
-Let's detail a bit your core journey.
+For each page of your journey, what do you want your user to do?
+How is he supposed to understand that? **Let's detail a bit your core journey with post-its**.

 ## `03-Zoning`